newsuk/times-components/packages/ssr/README.md

 - `/profile/:author-slug`
 - `/topic/:topic-slug`

 They will use the client side bundle you generated above.

+- `GRAPHQL_ENDPOINT` is used for data fetching.
+- `SPOT_ID` is used to render comments on article pages.
-You can optionally set `AUTH_TOKEN` as an envar (instructions should be available from your API provider) to get unteased articles.
+- You can optionally set `GRAPHQL_TOKEN` (instructions should be available from your API provider) to get unteased articles.

 ```bash
 yarn bundle:profile